-Up your pumpkin game this fall by making pumpkin pie spice at home!
-Requiring just 4 ingredients, this homemade pumpkin pie spice recipe might save you from having to buy yet another spice for your spice rack.
-This homemade pumpkin pie spice helps make fall and Thanksgiving recipes easier, is a great gift idea, and is naturally Paleo, Whole30 and low FODMAP.
+Up your pumpkin game this fall by making low FODMAP pumpkin pie spice at home!
+Requiring just 4 ingredients, this homemade pumpkin pie spice recipe that's naturally low FODMAP, Keto, low carb, Paleo and Whole30 compliant might save you from having to buy yet another spice for your spice rack.
+This spice mix recipe helps make fall and Thanksgiving recipes easier and is a great homemade gift idea.

 Why make your own Pumpkin Pie Spice?

-I've already posted a few homemade seasoning mix recipes to the blog to date, such as my Homemade Italian Seasoning and my Homemade Taco Seasoning.
+I've already posted a few homemade seasoning mix recipes to the blog to date, such as my Low FODMAP Italian Seasoning and my Low FODMAP Taco Seasoning.
 My motivation to make these seasoning mixes are mostly due to the fact that many store bought mixes contain ingredients high in FODMAPs like garlic and onion powder.

 Such is not the case with pumpkin pie spice (obviously).
 So what gives?
 Why do I make my own pumpkin pie spice?

 - It's ridiculously easy.

 - I already have these spices on my spice rack.